 The second and third series were released on Netflix in the US, Canada, Denmark, The Netherlands, Switzerland, Germany, Austria, Spain, Japan, Australia, and Portugal.

 Netflix was the sole distributor of the third series of ten episodes, produced by Carnival Films.
 On 26 December 2018, Netflix renewed the show for a fourth series, released on 26 April 2020 and once again produced by Carnival Films.
 It was renewed for a fifth and final season on 07 July 2020.
+On 09 February 2022, it was announced that the fifth season is going to be released on 09 March 2022.

 The series has been met with a positive critical response.